Living in Edinburgh

 Select an area from the diagram below instead.

-Lying to the South East of Scotland, Edinburgh is nestled on the shores of the Firth of Forth and is surrounded by seven hills: Calton Hill, Corstorphine Hill, Craiglockhart Hill, the Braid Hills, Blackford Hill and Arthur’s Seat.
+If you ever want to escape the buzz of the city however, you're also never far from beautiful Scottish scenery.
+Edinburgh is nestled on the shores of the Firth of Forth and is surrounded by seven hills: Calton Hill, Corstorphine Hill, Craiglockhart Hill, the Braid Hills, Blackford Hill and Arthur’s Seat.
+You're also only a short drive (or train ride) away from the Scottish Borders and Fife is accessible via The Queensferry Crossing and Forth Road Bridge.

 There is a variety of different architectural styles within Edinburgh.
 The New Town is home to the largest and best preserved example of Georgian town planning in the UK, whilst the Old Town is made of a medieval pattern of closes and wynds.